Anirudh-Pranesh/ScholarMate-RCMS/README.md

 # Installation 🖥️

+Ensure that you have VSCode installed on your system.<br/>
 First, install python, after which run the following commands on your terminal

 Use the first command on windows, and the second if you're on mac